gdbroman/broman.blog/_posts/2020/2020-09-28-becoming-is-about-removing.md

 Unpacking all that baggage you've accumulated over the years; opinions, beliefs and stories.

-Unknotting knots, unwiring loops and emptying the cup.
+Unknotting knots, unwiring loops, emptying the cup.
 Resetting the default setting.

 Stripping away all your clever little ideas and concepts.